bharathikannann/prioritor/README.md

 ## Live Demo Website

 - `Prioritor` [click here](https://prioritordemo.herokuapp.com/)
 - Backend is not enabled here.
-Instead download it to the local computer and import the [dataentering.sql](dataentering.sql) in phpmyadmin.
+Instead download the project to the local computer and import the [dataentering.sql](dataentering.sql) in phpmyadmin and run the file in the browser.

 ## Problem Statement: